-- 4.4.1 Written examinations are set at times established and publicised on behalf of the Board of Examiners, in consultation with the relevant examiners, no later than 45 working days before the start of the relevant academic year. - 4.4.2 The Board of Examiners may diverge from the stipulations in 4.2.1 provided it can reasonably be assumed that this will in no way harm the interests of the students. - 4.4.3 Oral examinations are set at times established by the examiner(s) in question, following consultation with the relevant student. - 4.4.4 The provisions in 4.2.3 also apply in as far as possible to all examinations that take a form other than written or oral.
+- 4.3.1 Written examinations are set at times established and publicised on behalf of the Board of Examiners, in consultation with the relevant examiners, no later than 45 working days before the start of the relevant academic year. - 4.3.2 The Board of Examiners may diverge from the stipulations in 4.2.1 provided it can reasonably be assumed that this will in no way harm the interests of the students. - 4.3.3 Oral examinations are set at times established by the examiner(s) in question, following consultation with the relevant student. - 4.3.4 The provisions in 4.2.3 also apply in as far as possible to all examinations that take a form other than written or oral.

-Article 4.5 Admission to courses, examinations and practicals
+Article 4.4 Admission to courses, examinations and practicals

-- 4.5.1 Any additional requirements that may have been set by the degree programme regarding prior knowledge required to participate in courses, or practicals are described in the appendix to these Rules and Regulations. - 4.5.2 Any additional conditions that may have been set by the degree programme regarding participating in examinations or resits are described in the appendix to these Rules and Regulations.
-The examiner shall ensure that the conditions for admission to the examination laid down or arising from the law or other university regulations. - 4.5.3 Any conditions that may have been set by the degree programme regarding participation in and/or assessment of research internships are described in the appendix to these Rules and Regulations. - 4.5.4 If there is a limit to the number of students allowed to participate in a given elective course of the Bachelor's programme offered by the degree programme, the order of placement is determined by the degree of study delay, it being understood that students who have completed their first-year examination within their first year of studies and who have suffered no further study delay will be placed first.
+- 4.4.1 Any additional requirements that may have been set by the degree programme regarding prior knowledge required to participate in courses, or practicals are described in the appendix to these Rules and Regulations. - 4.4.2 Any additional conditions that may have been set by the degree programme regarding participating in examinations or resits are described in the appendix to these Rules and Regulations.
+The examiner shall ensure that the conditions for admission to the examination laid down or arising from the law or other university regulations. - 4.4.3 Any conditions that may have been set by the degree programme regarding participation in and/or assessment of research internships are described in the appendix to these Rules and Regulations. - 4.4.4 If there is a limit to the number of students allowed to participate in a given elective course of the Bachelor's programme offered by the degree programme, the order of placement is determined by the degree of study delay, it being understood that students who have completed their first-year examination within their first year of studies and who have suffered no further study delay will be placed first.

-Article 4.6 Admission to examinations in the post-first-year phase
+Article 4.5 Admission to examinations in the post-first-year phase

-- 4.6.1 The Board of Examiners may grant a student admission to one or more components of the Bachelor degree programme before he or she has successfully completed the first-year examination of the degree programme. - 4.6.2 For the purpose of granting access to components of the Bachelor degree programme as referred to in 4.6.1, the Board of Examiners may require the student to produce a study plan.
-If the Board of Examiners requires the student to produce a study plan, this is mentioned in the appendix.
+- 4.5.1 The Board of Examiners may grant a student admission to one or more components of the Bachelor degree programme before he or she has successfully completed the first-year examination of the degree programme. - 4.5.2 For the purpose of granting access to components of the Bachelor degree programme as referred to in 4.5.1, the Board of Examiners may require the student to produce a study plan.
+If the Board of Examiners requires the student to produce a study plan, this is mentioned in the appendix of these Rules and Regulations.

-Article 4.7 Registering for courses and resits
+Article 4.6 Registering for courses and resits

-- 4.7.1 Students are expected to participate actively in all course activities and to make use of the first (partial) examination date. - 4.7.2 Students have to register for courses and resits. - 4.7.3 This registration takes place in accordance with a procedure established by the Faculty, no later than 10 days before the start of the course or the date of the examination, unless otherwise specified in the announcement. - 4.7.4 There is one examination opportunity and one resit opportunity for each course.
+- 4.6.1 Students are expected to participate actively in all course activities and to make use of the first (partial) examination date. - 4.6.2 Students have to register for courses and/or resits. - 4.6.3 This registration takes place in accordance with a procedure established by the Faculty, no later than 10 days before the start of the course or the date of the examination, unless otherwise specified in the announcement. - 4.6.4 There is one examination opportunity and one resit opportunity for each course.
 If a student fails to pass the course on both of these occasions, the Board of Examiners will determine whether an additional opportunity will be offered and if so, under what conditions.
-The student in question should submit a request to this effect via the Study Adviser.
+The student in question should submit a request to this effect via the standardised route set by the staff of the degree programme.

-Article 4.8 Withdrawal from examinations
+Article 4.7 Withdrawal from examinations